 Have you ever been so amazed by a magic trick that it’s left your mouth gaping open?
-In fact, magicians use pattern interrupt to bamboozle our minds into feeling like something is happening when in reality nothing at all has changed!
+Magicians use pattern interrupt to bamboozle our minds into feeling like something is happening when in reality nothing at all has changed!
 Learn the art of pattern interruption in sales from our experts at team Digitally Global.

 Understanding Pattern Interrupt